semos-labs/epist/README.md

 :login
 ```

 Follow the OAuth flow in your browser.
-Epist supports multiple Google accounts.
+Epist supports multiple Google accounts — IMAP accounts are loaded automatically from `config.toml`.

 ### Navigate